 WUSAs who support transfer or exchange students build community among those affinity groups through monthly on-campus socials and off-campus excursions.

 SOAR Leaders are paid student employees who serve as the primary point of contact to new students during the summer registration programs coordinated by the First Year Center and academic divisions.
-They assist with the implementation of six 3-day, 2-night summer registration programs.
+They assist with the implementation of five 3-day, 2-night summer registration programs.
 SOAR Leaders serve as resources and mentors for new students as they navigate campus, the St. Louis community, and the course registration process.
 In addition, SOAR Leaders participate in both structured and informal interactions, including meals with new students.
 SOAR Leaders stay overnight in the residence hall with new students during the six programs.

 Pre-Orientation programs at Washington University in St. Louis provide small group experiences for new students to ease the transition into the larger campus community.